Ownership of beds and shores

 The public can access the beds and shores of public water bodies by:

 - public roads

 - bridge locations

 Uplands may have to be crossed to reach a Crown-owned water body or watercourse.
 In these cases, permission from the landowner or Crown land leaseholder should be obtained.

 It is not trespassing to travel below the ordinary high water mark of rivers and streams bounded by private land.

-For information on recreational users accessing public land under lease see: Recreation on agricultural Crown land.
+For information on recreational users accessing public land under lease see: Recreation on agricultural public land.

 Was this page helpful?

 Your submissions are monitored by our web team and are used to help improve the experience on Alberta.ca.